robertfjones/RepData_PeerAssessment1/PA1_template.md

 The interval that on average has the maximum number of steps is 835.

 ## Imputing missing values (Template Heading)
-###Imput Missing Values and Process for Daily and Interval Statistics
+Imput Missing Values and Process for Daily and Interval Statistics

+Strategy: Loop round rows with missing data and replace with average for the corresponding interval

 ```r
 #Get row numbers with missing steps